 Change Request: is a change in the scope of a confirmed Order by the Customer.

-Charges: the charges payable by the Customer for the supply of the Services in accordance with clause 8.
+Charges: the charges payable by the Customer for the supply of the Services provided by Intermission Film.

 Confidential Information: means all confidential information (however recorded or preserved) disclosed by any employee, officer, representative or adviser, including but not limited to any information that would be regarded as confidential by a reasonable business person relating to commercial matters.